Telefonica/mistica-ios/CONTRIBUTING.md

 * Pay attention to user interaction (Gestures, Haptics, 3D Touch...)
 * Although this should be transparent to you, take into account themes and multiple brands.
 * To help other developers, add documentation about the new component.

+## Testing

+### Running Tests

+Open `Mistica.xcodeproj` after following the [How to work with mistica-ios](#how-to-work-with-mistica-ios) guide and click any Test button.

+### Creating a Test

+* Open `Mistica.xcodeproj` and create a new file in `MisticaTest` folder.
+* Select the generic template Unit Test Case Class.
+* Name the class, keep the XCTestCase as super class and select Swift if needed.
+* Select the appropriate test target

+We use Screenshot or Snapshot type tests using a library named [SnapshotTesting](https://github.com/pointfreeco/swift-snapshot-testing), so please go the library repository and read the documentation.